 Author Year Reference Country Risk of Bias Design Time to follow-up Setting Performed (yrs) Participants Women/men Occupational factor (-s) Outcome Association between occupational factor and health problems; adjusted for 3 or less confounders Association between occupational factor and health problems; adjusted for more than 3 confounders strain on the muscle-tendon units (v) duration of task per day which reflects the dose of daily exposure.
-Katsifaraki et al 2020 Prospective cohort Participants were randomly selected Shift work Pain complaints Association between shift type and Pain complaints.
+Katsifaraki et al 2020 Prospective cohort Participants were randomly selected Shift work Working hours Pain complaints Subjective pain Association between shift type and Pain complaints.
 HR (95% CI) Association between shift type and Pain complaints.
-Adjusted for age, use of [53] Norway Follow-up one day members of the Norwegian Nurses were rated daily electronically on smartphone. complaints were rated daily electronically on Neck, shoulder, and upper back pain Shift type (night vs morning): 0.84 (0.54 to 1.32) medication to sleep, work and lifestyle factors, baseline sleep problems Risk of Bias Low Nurses Organisation.
-Inclusion criteria Participants indicated smartphone.
-Pain complaints and baseline pain.
-HR (95% Cl) 2014 to 2015 were working as a nurse, working in more than 50% position, having a shift schedule that included night work, being between 18 and 63 years old, not being pregnant, not breast- feeding, and not on sick leave for more than 2 whether they had been working within the previous 24 hours, as well as the start and end times of that shift.
-Shift type was categorised into three categories: morning shift (starting time 05:00-12:00), evening shift during the previous 24 hours were rated on a Likert-type Scale with categories 0 (not troubled by pain), 1 (a little troubled by pain), 2 (somewhat troubled by pain) and 3 (very troubled by pain).
+Adjusted for age, use of [53] Norway Follow-up one day members of the Norwegian Nurses were rated daily electronically on smartphone. complaints were rated daily electronically on Neck, shoulder, and upper back pain Shift type (night vs morning): 0.84 (0.54 to 1.32) medication to sleep, work and lifestyle factors, baseline sleep problems Risk of Bias Low Nurses 2014 to 2015 Organisation.
+Inclusion criteria were working as a Participants indicated whether they had smartphone.
+Pain complaints during the and baseline pain.
+HR (95% Cl) nurse, working in more than 50% position, having a shift schedule that included night work, being between 18 and 63 years old, not being pregnant, not breast- feeding, and not on sick leave for more than 2 been working within the previous 24 hours, as well as the start and end times of that shift.
+Shift type was categorised into three categories: morning shift (starting time 05:00-12:00), evening shift previous 24 hours were rated on a Likert-type Scale with categories 0 (not troubled by pain), 1 (a little troubled by pain), 2 (somewhat troubled by pain) and 3 (very troubled by pain).
 Neck, shoulder, and upper back pain Shift type (night vs morning): 0.84 (0.54 to 1.32)

 Author Year Reference Country Risk of Bias Design Time to follow-up Setting Performed (yrs) Participants Women/men Occupational factor (-s) Outcome Association between occupational factor and health problems; adjusted for 3 or less confounders Association between occupational factor and health problems; adjusted for more than 3 confounders weeks during the last 6 months. n=679 90.6% were female (starting time 12:01-18:00) and night shift (starting time 18:01-04:59).
-Koch et al 2017 [49] Germany Prospective cohort 1 years Participants were qualified childcare workers of all different Effort-reward imbalance (ERI) Psychosocial Neck or Shoulder pain Musculoskeletal Associations between Effort-reward imbalance and development of musculoskeletal symptoms, adjusted for age and musculoskeletal symptoms Risk of Bias Moderate Childcare workers 2014 to 2015 n=106 90.6% women and 9.4% men ractors were recorded using the ERI questionnaire (23-item version) and evaluated using two scales (effort: six items, reward: eleven items).
-The ERI ratio score was determined. according to the definition using a formula that takes into account the different numbers of items in order symptoms were recorded using the Nordic questionnaire.
-The prevalence of chronic pain in the shoulder or neck was defined as the presence of pain on at least eight days in the past twelve months, as well as pain within seven days of filling in the questionnaire at baseline.
-Odds ratios; OR (95% Cl) Neck ERI >1 vs $\leq$ 1: 4.3 (1.25 to 5.0) Control high vs low: n/a Shoulder ERI >1 vs $\leq$ 1: 1.5 (0.40 to 5.58) Control high vs low: 4.5 (1.15 to 17.42)
+Koch et al 2017 [49] Prospective cohort Participants were qualified childcare workers Effort-reward imbalance (ERI) Neck or Shoulder pain Associations between Effort-reward imbalance and development of musculoskeletal symptoms, adjusted Germany 1 years of all different facilities.
+Psychosocial factors were Musculoskeletal symptoms were for age and musculoskeletal symptoms at baseline.
+Odds ratios; OR (95% CI) Risk of Bias Moderate Childcare workers 2014 to 2015 n=106 90.6% women and 9.4% men recorded using the ERI questionnaire (23-item version) and evaluated using two scales (effort: six items, reward: eleven items).
+The ERI ratio score was determined. according to the definition using a formula that takes into account the different numbers of items in order to calculate the recorded using the Nordic questionnaire.
+The prevalence of chronic pain in the shoulder or neck was defined as the presence of pain on at least eight days in the past twelve months, as well as pain within seven days of filling in the questionnaire Neck ERI >1 vs $\leq$ 1: 4.3 (1.25 to 5.0) Control high vs low: n/a Shoulder ERI >1 vs $\leq$ 1: 1.5 (0.40 to 5.58) Control high vs low: 4.5 (1.15 to 17.42)